rafikor/c-internshipTask4/Readme.md

 If user account is blocked or deleted any next user’s request redirects to the login page.
 User can use any non-empty password (even one character).
 Blocked user is not able to login, deleted user can re-register.

+Actual connection string from server is not in repo (and not in the history)